-Ezra 10:1-5 Covenanted Reformed Presbyterian Church, Albany NY January 27, 2008 Rev. Greg L. Price
+Ezra 10:1-5; 2 Kings 23:3 January 27, 2008 Rev. Greg L. Price

 Why spend time preaching and teaching on the subject of National Covenanting?
 What is the relevance of this to us and to our children?
 Simply stated, God does not forget covenants made with Him even if they were made hundreds of years ago.
-Consider Israel's national covenant with God and how when the posterity hundreds of years later grossly sinned against that covenant, God specifically declares that He would bring His judgment upon them for breaking the covenant of their fathers (Jeremiah 11:9-11).
-We, too, should carefully consider whether we as a Church or Nation have violated sacred and solemn covenants of our forefathers lest God's holy judgment fall upon us.
+Consider Israel's National Covenant with God and how when the posterity hundreds of years later grossly sinned against that covenant, God specifically declares that He would bring His judgment upon them for breaking the covenant of their fathers (Jeremiah 11:9-11).
+We, too, should carefully consider whether we as a Church or Nation have violated sacred and solemn covenants of our forefathers lest God's holy judgment fall upon us (as it fell upon Israel, 2 Samuel 21:1-2).

-Consider further the judgment God brought upon the great Gentile citystate of Tyre when Nebuchadnezzar, King of Babylon, laid it waste after a 13 year siege.
+Consider further the judgment God brought upon the great Gentile city-state of Tyre when Nebuchadnezzar, King of Babylon, laid it waste after a 13 year siege.
 Why?
-First, because Tyre delivered to Edom Israel's refugees who were fleeing from Syrian captivity (Amos 1:9-10).
+First, Tyre delivered to Edom refugees from Israel who were fleeing from Syrian captivity (Amos 1:9-10).
 This was the same cruelty committed by Gaza (a city of the Philistines) against the Israelites (Amos 1:6-8).
 But there is second sin that aggravates the cruelty committed by Tyre against the Israelites.
 What is it?
-Tyre obstinately broke "the brotherly covenant" that was made nearly two hundred years earlier between King Solomon and King Hiram of Tyre (1 Kings 5:12: 1 Kings 9:13).
-Here we see God's judgment brought upon succeeding generations of Tyre for failing to keep a national treaty with Israel-a treaty of peace which bound not only the King and the generation that made the covenant of peace with Solomon and Israel, but which bound generations hundreds of years later.
-If a civil league of peace between two nations is so binding that God's judgment falls upon the heathen nation breaking that covenant, how much more will God's judgment fall upon the posterity of nations that break covenants made directly with God and not simply with one another (as was the Solemn League and Covenant)?
+Tyre obstinately broke "the brotherly covenant" that was made nearly two hundred years earlier between King Solomon and King Hiram of Tyre (1 Kings 5:12; 1 Kings 9:13).
+Here we see God's judgment brought upon succeeding generations of Tyre for failing to keep a national treaty with Israel-a treaty of peace which bound not only the king and the generation that made the covenant of peace with Solomon and Israel, but which bound generations, even hundreds of years later.
+If a National Covenant of peace between two nations is so binding that God's judgment falls upon the heathen nation breaking that covenant, how much more will God's judgment fall upon the posterity of nations that break covenants made directly with God and not simply with one another (as was the Solemn League and Covenant)?